 If you’re activity level is moderate to low then you may not need the extra protein in a shake.
 But if you’re looking to tone your body or gain some muscle, then maybe it’s something to consider.

 The amino acid composition as well as timing of the protein supplement is important for optimal muscle rebuilding after a workout.
-Some research has suggested that consuming protein immediately after a workout and up to 3 hours after, can help to increase physical performance and muscle recovery (1,2,3).
+Research has suggested that consuming protein immediately after a workout and up to 3 hours after, can help to increase physical performance and muscle recovery (1,2,3).
 Additionally, you should have the protein with some carbohydrate (preferably simple sugars, like honey or fruit) in a 3:1 (carb to protein) ratio in order to help protein get absorbed into body more easily.

 Taking protein before a workout can help to provide some fuel to the muscles and it will also kick start the recovery process during the workout.
 If you plan to workout for longer than 90 minutes or partake in very long, intense workouts, consuming protein before a workout is a good idea to help preserve your muscle mass.